hxlnt/nobadmemories.com/src/render/posts/raes-pocketchip-guide.html.md

 Did you know that PocketCHIP already comes with some applications that aren't on the Home Screen?
 For example, a web browser can be accessed from Terminal by typing `surf nobadmemories.com`.

-## Blogging from PocketCHIP

-I recently built a website workflow ([DocPad](http://www.docpad.org) + [GitHub](http://www.github.com) + [Azure](http://azure.microsoft.com)) that allows me to author and post blog posts in plain old Markdown from just about anywhere.
-As I confirmed yesterday, that means I can even blog from my PocketCHIP!
-I essentially just grab [my website's repository on GitHub](https://github.com/hxlnt/nobadmemories.com) from my PocketCHIP Terminal, author a new blog post in Markdown, and push changes back to the repository.
-Because I have Azure set to watch and recompile when the GitHub repository changes, the DocPad deployment script will be rerun and the website will be automatically served up with updates.
-No FTP, no local node process.
-Love it.

-I'll write this up in a more detailed post soon, but in the meantime, [here's the first PocketCHIP-authored blog post I uploaded](http://nobadmemories.com/blog/2016/08/whaaa-blogging-from-my-pocketchip).

 ## Visual Studio Code IDE on PocketCHIP

 I can't tell you whether it's practical to have Visual Studio Code on your PocketCHIP, but I can confirm that it's both *possible* and *fun!*